curioustechizen/android-double-take/README.md

   - Documentation
   - Add ZoomAnimation
-  - Add sample project demonstrating usage of the library
   - Provide a way to hook into the animation lifecycle - i.e., provide the library client code a callback similar to `AnimatorListenerAdapter`
-  - Backward compatibility with Jake Wharton's NineOldAndroids (??)